 Figure 6: Change Shape option selected

 - Within the Shape gallery, choose any shape type you need.
-Figure 7 below shows that the picture placeholder has now changed from a Rectangle to a Rounded Rectangle (compare with Figure 4 earlier on this page).
+Figure 7 below shows that the picture placeholder has now changed from a Rectangle to a Rounded Rectangle (compare with Figure 4, shown earlier on this page).

 Figure 7: Change Rectangle to a Rounded Rectangle

 - You can also resize the placeholder.
 Explore our Resizing Shapes tutorial to learn more.
 Although the link provided is for resizing shapes, you can follow the same steps to resize placeholders.
 Additionally, you can use PowerPoint's Combine Shapes feature to create amazingly shaped picture placeholders.
 Explore our Create Custom Shaped Picture Placeholders tutorial to learn more.

 - When done, access the Slide Master tab of the Ribbon, and click the Close Master View button as shown (highlighted in red within Figure 8).
 This will get you back to Normal View.

 - Access the Home tab of the Ribbon and click the Layout button to bring up the Layout drop-down gallery you see in Figure 9, below.
 Notice that your new Custom Layout (highlighted in red within Figure 9) shows up here, ready to be used to create a new slide.

 Figure 9: New Slide Layout with the picture placeholder added